Scholarships & Bursaries

 Elliott Harty Piano Scholarship

 Elliott Harty studied piano at Place des Arts for 7 years.
 He was due to take his grade 9 piano exam on the day he died following a tragic motorcycle accident on June 14, 2007 at age seventeen.
 To honour his memory, his family, friends and Place des Arts established the Elliott Harty Piano Scholarship.
-Each year it will be awarded to the Place des Arts piano student who shows the greatest improvement over the year.
+Each year it will be awarded to the Place des Arts piano student aged 12 and up who shows the greatest improvement over the year.

 Leonore Peyton Memorial Award